ibexa/documentation-developer/docs/pim/install_remote_pim.md

 ## Implement the data provider

-Create a data provider library that sources product data from your remote system.
+Create a data provider that sources product data from your remote system.
 The example implementation uses the `DataProvider.php` library, which acts as a generator of faux products.
 Each product has a product ID, name and description.